A Simplified Guide to Kubernetes Monitoring

 - Host Machines - Kubernetes can run on bare metal servers, virtual machines, on-prem services, or in the public cloud.

-This is more complex and significantly different from monitoring traditional infrastructures which consist exclusively of host machines and the applications running on them.
+Monitoring a Kubernetes Cluster with containerized applications and an orchestration layer is more complex and significantly different from monitoring traditional application infrastructures which consist exclusively of host machines and the applications running on them.

 This graphic depicts the growing number of components that DevOps teams must monitor as they transition from traditional to orchestrated containerized infrastructure models.

 Image Source: Datadog HQ

 When it comes to monitoring Kubernetes infrastructure, DevOps teams can utilize two types of information: metrics and logs.

 There are two types of Kubernetes monitoring metrics that DevOps teams can track: resource utilization metrics, and service metrics.